Majdi-Thabet/Majdi-Thabet/README.md

 <h3 align="center">A detail-oriented and diligent software engineer, interested in web development and artificial intelligence.</h3>

-I am a Software Engineer, a multi-skilled tech-enthusiast person.
+<h4 align="center">I am a Software Engineer, a multi-skilled tech-enthusiast person.
-I am always eager to learn new things to achieve higher results, make significant shifts and attain greater success.
+I am always eager to learn new things to achieve higher results, make significant shifts and attain greater success.</h4>

 <hr>